Configuring Virtual Hosts in MAMP on Mac OS X

 If you need to easily set-up and maintain a local server environment on your Mac then look no further than MAMP.
-MAMP comes with Apache, MySQL and PHP and provides a local server environment that is independent of that installed as default by Leopard and best of all it’s free.
-However, like any server environment, out-of-the-box you’re limited to a single local host.
-This can prove a little inconvenient if you’re developing more than one site and require more than one local host.
-The most convenient and cost effective way to overcome this limitation is to use virtual hosts.
+MAMP comes with Apache, MySQL and PHP and provides a local server environment independent of that installed as default on macOS.
+And it’s free.

-Editing the hosts File
+1. Editing The hosts File

-# /etc/hosts ## # Host Database # # localhost is used to configure the loopback interface # when the system is booting.
-Do not change this entry. ## 127.0.0.1 localhost 255.255.255.255 broadcasthost ::1 localhost fe80::1%lo0 localhost
+## # Host Database # # localhost is used to configure the loopback interface # when the system is booting.
+Do not change this entry. ## 127.0.0.1 localhost 255.255.255.255 broadcasthost ::1 localhost

 # Virtual Hosts 127.0.0.1 local.mysite1